-Step 3 Note positions of all I/O wiring going to the T-IO-16 to be replaced, as well as for any other installed modules.
-If necessary, label connectors and accessory modules to avoid mis-connection later (after T-IO-16 is replaced).
-The software that runs on the controller expects the terminal positions to be the same in the replacement T-IO-16, in order to collect data from or to control the attached devices.
+Step 3 Note positions of all I/O wiring going to the T-IO-34.
+If necessary, label connectors to avoid mis-connection later (after module is replaced).
+The software that runs on the controller expects the terminal positions to be the same in the replacement T-IO-34, in order to collect data from or to control the attached devices.

-- Step 4 Unplug all connectors from the T-IO-16, including all I/O connectors and earth ground wire. - Step 5 Remove any screws or DIN rail clips securing the module, removing it from its mounting.
-See Figure 1 on page 5 for details on removal from (and mounting onto) DIN rail. - Step 6 Mount the replacement T-IO-16 as it was previously, using the same DIN rail location and/or screws. - Step 7 Reconnect the earth ground wire to the module's grounding lug. - Step 8 Reconnect all I/O connectors to the T-IO-16. - Step 9 If any of your I/O points have voltage, turn the devices back on, or reconnect power to them. - Step 10 Restore power to the T-200/T-600 controller, allowing at least 4 minutes before possibility of power interruption.

-For related details, see "Power up and Initial Checkout", including the Warning on page 12.

-Step 11 For more details, see the NiagaraAX Ndio Guide and JACE NiagaraAX Install and Startup Guide.
+- Step 4 Unplug all connectors from the T-IO-34, including all I/O connectors, power, and earth ground wire. - Step 5 Remove any screws or DIN rail clips securing the module, removing it from its mounting.
+See Figure 1 on page 5 for details on removal from (and mounting onto) DIN rail. - Step 6 Mount the replacement T-IO-34 as it was previously, using the same DIN rail location and/or screws. - Step 7 Reconnect the earth ground wire to the module's grounding lug. - Step 8 Reconnect all I/O connectors to the T-IO-34. - Step 9 If any of your I/O points have voltage, turn the devices back on, or reconnect power to them. - Step 10 Restore power to the T-IO-34, allowing at least 4 minutes before possibility of power interruption.
+For related details, see "Power up and Initial Checkout", including the Warning on page 13. - Step 11 For more details, see the Niagara^{AX} Ndio Guide and JACE Niagara^{AX} Install and Startup Guide.